SanjeevaRDodlapati/QeMLflow/docs/development/LINTING_ASSESSMENT_AND_FRAMEWORK.md

-# ChemML Comprehensive Linting Assessment & Framework
+# QeMLflow Comprehensive Linting Assessment & Framework
 =====================================

 ## Executive Summary

-This document provides a comprehensive assessment of linting issues in the ChemML codebase, the framework implemented to address them, and recommendations for ongoing code quality maintenance.
+This document provides a comprehensive assessment of linting issues in the QeMLflow codebase, the framework implemented to address them, and recommendations for ongoing code quality maintenance.

 ## Current Linting Status (June 16, 2025)